-I saw an interesting article recently concerning artificial intelligence and machine learning in revenue cycle management.
+I saw an interesting article recently concerning artificial intelligence and machine learning in revenue cycle management, focusing on evaluating AI vendors for RCM.
 It was pointing to pre-authorizations and pre-certifications as an excellent area for using this technology.
+This article was initially available on our podcast.
+Click here to listen.

 I love the idea of using data to test vendors.
 I’m a huge proponent of this.
 We’ve been advocating this for many years in many different areas.
 I think that increasingly, this will be the way things go, which is a provider, a revenue cycle management company, or something like that who is looking to evaluate something would provide a dataset.
 Then, that dataset would be used to give some prediction, some estimate, something that utilizes that data and gives numbers back to that buying organization from the vendor.

-The likelihood that somebody is going to have a machine learning algorithm that was already in existence at that time or trained off of the 2017 dataset or that they have some historical product that they used at that time that they could roll out of the archives and run that to predict and that somehow that would be representative of what you would get today – there’s many problems with that.
+The likelihood that somebody is going to have a machine learning algorithm that was already in existence at that time or trained off of the 2017 dataset or that they have some historical product that they used at that time that they could roll out of the archives and run that to predict and that somehow that would be representative of what you would get today – there are many problems with that.

 What about algorithms?